Cybersayak/JS-is-Love/README.md

 # JS-is-Love
-All Programs for Learning JavaScript
+All Programs for Learning JavaScript for Juniors By SAYAK GHOSH